Jefferson Montero

-Jefferson Antonio Montero Vite (/es/; born 1 September 1989) is an Ecuadorian professional footballer who plays as a winger for club FC St Helens.
+Jefferson Antonio Montero Vite (/es/; born 1 September 1989) is an Ecuadorian former professional footballer who played as a winger.
 He has represented the Ecuador national team at senior international level.

 Club career

 Early years

 Born in Babahoyo, Los Ríos Province, Montero started playing professionally with Emelec, but first impressed while at Independiente José Teran in the Ecuadorian Serie B.

 Shortly after arriving he was loaned to Mexican club Dorados de Sinaloa, which was pushing for promotion to the Liga MX.
 He signed alongside compatriot José Madrid, and made his official debut for his new team on 11 October 2008 by playing the entire match against Irapuato.